Is Tech Training Worth It? 10 Myths Debunked

-Let’s start with tech humor: Why did the computer go to IT training?
-Because it had too many bytes of bad information!
-Okay, I’ll stick to writing and leave the comedy to the pros.
-But speaking of bad information, there are a ton of myths floating around about IT training that need some serious debunking.
-Whether you’re a tech newbie, a career switcher, or someone who thinks “cloud computing” means staring at the sky, this blog is for you.
+Let's start with tech humour: Why did the computer go to IT training?
+Because it contained too many bytes of incorrect information.
+Okay, I'll stick to writing and leave the comedy to the pros.
+However, speaking of misinformation, there are numerous myths circulating about IT training that require serious debunking.
+Whether you're a tech newbie, a career switcher, or someone who thinks “cloud computing” means staring at the sky, this blog is for you.

 IT training has gained popularity in recent years.
 Technology is around, and learning about it can lead to new opportunities.
-However, with so much false information, feeling overpowered or demoralized is simple.
+However, with so much misinformation, feeling overpowered or demoralised is understandable.
 To correct the record, let's examine the top ten misconceptions regarding IT training.
 Although we adore geeks in sweatshirts, IT training isn't only for them.

 Myth 1: IT Training is Only for Tech Experts